What is croup?

 The noisy breathing and cough are usually worse at night.
-They can also get worse if your child gets upset.
+They can also get worse if the child gets upset.
 In most children, the symptoms improve over a few days then disappear.

 Children with croup may have noisy, squeaky breathing that is worse when breathing in.
 This is called stridor.
-It generally indicates some obstruction or narrowing of the windpipe.
-Stridor is also occasionally caused by a condition called epiglottitis.
-It might also be caused by an inhaled foreign body.
+It generally means there is some obstruction or narrowing of the windpipe.
+Occasionally, stridor is caused by a condition called epiglottitis (inflammation of the small cartilage ‘lid’ at the top of the airway) or anaphylaxis (severe allergic reaction).
+It might also be caused by an inhaled object (foreign body).

-You should call an ambulance by dialling triple zero (000) immediately if:
+You should call an ambulance by dialing triple zero (000) immediately if:

 - your child looks very sick and becomes pale and drowsy